Universality vs Genericity and $C_4$-free graphs: -free graphs have no generic element

-We define the extension $B$ of $E'$ by adding a new vertex $s$ that is connected only with $w_x$ and $v_x$ and a new vertex $t$ that is connected only with $w_y$ and $v_y$.
-We also connect $s$ and $t$ by an edge.
+We can now define two further extensions $B,C$ of $E'$ (and hence of $\widehat{A}$) which do not amalgamate over $A$.
+We define $B$ by adding to $E'$ a new vertex $s$ that is connected only with $w_x$ and $v_x$ and a new vertex $t$ that is connected only with $w_y$ and $v_y$.
+Finally, we also connect $s$ and $t$ by an edge.
 We have that $B\in\mathcal{K}(C_4)$.
 This follows from the fact that $E'\models \neg (v_x R v_y)$ which holds since otherwise we would already have a $4$-cycle $x',y',v_y,v_x$ in $E$.
-The definition of the extension $C$ of $E'$ similar to $B$ with the only difference that instead of connecting $s$ and $t$ with an edge, we connect them using a new path of length $3$.
+The definition of the extension $C$ of $E'$ is similar to $B$ with the only difference that instead of connecting $s$ and $t$ with an edge, we connect $s,t$ via a path $s,q,r,t$ of length $3$, where $q,r$ are entirely new vertices.